VeriSciQA: An Auto-Verified Dataset for Scientific Visual Question Answering: Experiments

 \subsection{Diversity Assessment}

-Our dataset comprises 20{,}351 diverse QA pairs spanning three key dimensions (Fig.~\ref{fig:dataset-stats}): scientific domains, figure types, and question types.
-Scientific domain labels are assigned according to the arXiv category taxonomy~\cite{arxiv_taxonomy} of the source papers, while figure types and question types are automatically annotated using \texttt{GPT-4o}~\citep{openai2024gpt4}.
-To verify annotation quality, we randomly sample 50 examples from each category and validate against human annotations, with the reported accuracies (96\% for figure types, 86\% for question types) representing the minimum accuracy across all categories.
-Detailed taxonomy definitions and complete distribution tables are provided in Appendix~\ref*{app:taxonomy}.
+Our dataset comprises 20{,}272 diverse QA pairs spanning three key dimensions: scientific domains, figure types, and question types.
+Scientific domain labels are assigned according to the arXiv category taxonomy~\cite{arxiv_taxonomy} of the source papers.
+Figure type and question type are automatically annotated using \texttt{GPT-4o}~\citep{openai2024gpt4}.
+To verify the GPT-4o labels, we randomly sample 50 examples per figure-type and question-type category for human review; human agreement with GPT-4o labels is at least 96\% across all figure-type categories and at least 86\% across all question-type categories.
+As shown in Fig.~\ref{fig:dataset-stats}, our dataset covers 20 scientific domains and 12 figure types.
+Since our data is sourced from arXiv, CS and Physics are the most frequent domains~\citep{li2024multimodal}; Line Plot is the most prevalent figure type, as plots and charts dominate scientific publications~\citep{pramanick2024spiqa}.
+Notably, our dataset is reasoning-heavy: Relational, Comparative, and Compositional questions together comprise 77\% of the dataset.
+This is because our framework generates QA pairs from figure-citing paragraphs (\S\ref{subsec:generation}), which tend to convey key findings derived from the figure rather than low-level perceptual details.
+Detailed taxonomy definitions and complete distribution tables are provided in Appendix~\ref{app:taxonomy}.